 Take it away, Nisha…

 You have an SEO strategy in place and you think that you have all the elements to help you succeed.
 But is it actually so?
 Search engine algorithms are always changing and you can no longer continue using the same old methods to rank high.
 What worked a few months ago may in fact adversely affect your SEO if you used it today.
-That added to the fact that there’re so many things that you might not be doing when running an SEO campaign.
+That added to the fact that they’re so many things that you might not be doing when running an SEO campaign.

-In this guide I will list 6 such strategies that are destroying your SEO, either because you are following them or because you are not following them.
+In this guide, I will list 6 such strategies that are destroying your SEO, either because you are following them or because you are not following them.

 Poor Keyword Research or No Keyword Research

 Proper keyword research involves checking out all the monthly searches for each relevant keyword and using these keywords in your content while ensuring that the keyword density is ‘healthy.’
 I often come across people asking me if keyword optimization is ‘dead.’
 But I say that keyword research and optimization is the most important step in your on-page SEO strategy.
 When done the right way, it can bring you lots of benefits.

 On the other hand, if you don’t do keyword research (proper keyword research), I would say that it’s not worth wasting your time on SEO.
 You are going to miss out big on your SEO strategy and lose big in rankings.

 This may come as a surprise to many but I say that Google still requires proper keywords to be able to determine what results should be displayed.
 The Google Keyword Planner is one of the best tools you could be using to perform your research.